arjunharshana/job-queue-monorepo/README.md

 - Every state change appends a record to `job_events` within the same transaction, providing a complete, historically accurate log for debugging and operational visibility.

+### Redis-buffered ingestion, eventual consistency

+- `POST /jobs` writes to a Redis list and returns `202 Accepted` immediately, rather than blocking on a Postgres transaction.
+A separate syncer process batches buffered jobs into PostgreSQL.

+### Live updates via Redis Pub/Sub + WebSockets

+- Workers publish a lightweight event to a Redis channel on every state transition (claimed, completed, failed, reaped).
+The API subscribes and fans events out to connected WebSocket clients.
+A dropped event affects only the live view, never the durable state in `job_events`.

 ---

 ## Tech Stack